NRGI/nrgiR/README.md

 # nrgiR

-An internal R package for the Natural Resource Governance Institute.
-Currently private; to install either clone repo locally or use `devtools::install_github()` with the `auth_token` argument.
+An R package for the Natural Resource Governance Institute.

+To install either clone repo locally, if you want to contribute to development, or use `devtools::install_github("NRGI/nrgiR)` (you will need the `devtools` package installed).